-1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D:

-2. Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:

-3. Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
-Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D:
+- 1. Significant nexus findings for non-RPW that has no adjacent wetlands and flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary itself, then go to Section III.D: - 2.
+Significant nexus findings for non-RPW and its adjacent wetlands, where the non-RPW flows directly or indirectly into TNWs.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: - 3.
+Significant nexus findings for wetlands adjacent to an RPW but that do not directly abut the RPW.
+Explain findings of presence or absence of significant nexus below, based on the tributary in combination with all of its adjacent wetlands, then go to Section III.D: Wetland 1 has two separate portions on-site, but is part of a larger contiguous forested wetland complex that continues off site.
+While Wetland 1 is not directly abutting Waters A, it is approximately 100 linear feet from Waters A and likely closer to Waters A off-site and, is therefore, neighboring, meeting the definition of adjacency as defined in 33 CFR 328.3.
+Furthermore, Waters A is a channelized perennial stream, in which the dredged material from the stream was side-casted, likely creating a man-made barrier between Wetland 1 and Waters A. In accordance with 33 CFR 328.3(c), wetlands separated from other waters of the United States by man-made dikes or barriers, natural river berms, beach dunes and the like are adjacent wetlands.
+As such, Wetland A meets the definition of an (a)(7) waters.

 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALI THAT APPLY):

-• TNWs a nd Adjacent W etlands.
-Check all th hat apply and provide size esti- mates in review area:
+1. TNWs and Adjacent Wetlan ds.
+Check all that appl ly and provide size estimates in review area:

-TNWs: linear feet width (ft), Or, acres.
+☐ TNWs: linear feet width (ft), Or, acres.

-Wetlands adjac ent to TNWs: acres.
+■ Wetlands adjacent to TNW s: acres.